 Sightings of this ghost go back as far as the 1100’s.
 She is also known as the White Witch of Glen Coe.
 Loche Linhe is reported to have a kelpie, as well!”

 Faeries migrated from the summer hillocks to the winter barrows on Samhain night.
 If you had families that were captured by fairies that year, this was the one night you could win them back, be snatching them off their faerie mounts as they rode by.
 The famous Scottish legend, Tam Lin, is the story of a faithful young maiden that rescued her lover from the faeries on this fateful night.

-Many of the traditions of Halloween derive from Pagan and Druid customs.
+Many of the Samhain rituals derive from Pagan and Druid customs.
 It is a time of prophesies, of disguising oneself to avert evil, of performing rites of protection from the dead and Otherworldly spirits.
 The ancient Druid practice was to circle the tribal Samhain bonfire with the skulls of their ancestors, who would protect the tribe from demons that night.

 In modern Scotland, children have inherited the ancient custom of disguising themselves in costumes.
 These “guisers” wear masks, or blacken their faces.
 They carve turnips in the shape of skulls and place a candle within, creating an eerie effect.
 The children travel from door to door, performing or singing for their treats.
 When they are not rewarded for their antics, they resort to tricks.

 Those with the Second Sight (Taibhsear, in Scots Gaelic) were often sought this night for traditional Halloween fortune telling.
 These persons were invited to gatherings to entertain guests with their arcane arts.
 One method was to prick an egg and let the contents drip into a glass of clear water.
 The Taibhsear could read the shapes, much like a crystal ball, and predict the supplicant’s future.